specklesystems/speckle-docs-OLD/dev/connectors-dev.md

 Please have a look at how things are done in other converters, you will most likely end up having a switch statement with a list of functions that handle the various geometry and data types.

-The logic of these routines can get quite complicated if you want to support nested elements or simply updating of previously received objects and we recommend adding such functionalities later.
+The logic of these routines can get quite complicated if you want to support nested elements or update previously received objects, and we recommend adding such functionalities later.

 ::: tip IMPORTANT